 Late September to November

 The most popular time to visit Nepal is undoubtedly late September to November.
-Flights book up incredibly quickly and it is highly recommended to secure a seat far in advance of your planned trip.
+Flights book up incredibly quickly so it is highly recommended to your seat in advance of your planned trip.
 Being post-monsoon, trekkers should have (emphasis on ‘should’!) fantastically clear mountain views and warmer daytime temperatures.
 It is also the perfect season for white-water rafting, city touring and wildlife safaris in Chitwan National Park.

 December to February